Recently, we have been speaking of Catholic Counter Revolution.

 For what we mainly have here is a lengthy piece by a certain Paul Kingsnorth – and I doubt severely whether Mr Kingsnorth is a Catholic Counter Revolutionary.

-Nonetheless, there are striking parallels between Paul Kingsnorth’s thinking and the Counter Revolutionary thrust of this website.
+Nonetheless, there are striking parallels between Paul Kingsnorth’s thinking and this website’s attention to Catholic Counter Revolution

 From what I can see at his own domain in cyberspace, Mr Kingsnorth could perhaps best be given the name of ruralist (at least, if one feels obliged to give people single term labels like this).